freelancer-leon/notes/kernel/networking/garp.md

 >	Both replies and requests type gratuitous arp will trigger the ARP table to be updated, if this setting is on.
 >
 >	If the ARP table already contains the IP address of the	gratuitous arp frame, the arp table will be updated regardless if this setting is on or off.

+> **arp_notify** - BOOLEAN
+	Define mode for notification of address and device changes.
+	0 - (default): do nothing
+	1 - Generate gratuitous arp requests when device is brought up or hardware address changes.

 ## 相关处理
 * net/ipv4/arp.c